UsmanSimple/ML-Model-Deployment-with-Flask-and-AWS-EC2-Instance/README.md

 6. Sklearn for Machine Learning and preprocessing  <img src="https://img.shields.io/badge/scikit--learn-%23F7931E.svg?style=for-the-badge&logo=scikit-learn&logoColor=white">

 ### Project Structure
-This project has four major parts :
+This project has six major parts :
 1. Data - This folder contains the training data used for building the Machine learning model
 2.  model - This folder contains the pickle file for our Machine Learning model to predict life expectancy of a country based on training data in Data folder.
-2. app.py - This contains Flask APIs that receives employee details through GUI or API calls, computes the precited value based on our model and returns it.
+3. app.py - This contains Flask APIs that receives employee details through GUI or API calls, computes the precited value based on our model and returns it.
-3. request.py - This uses requests module to call APIs already defined in app.py and dispalys the returned value.
+4. request.py - This uses requests module to call APIs already defined in app.py and dispalys the returned value.
-4. static - This folder contains the CSS- styling sheets that is used to adjust content size, spacing, color and/pr add decorative features such as animations
+5. static - This folder contains the CSS- styling sheets that is used to adjust content size, spacing, color and/pr add decorative features such as animations
-5. templates - This folder contains the HTML template to allow user to enter life expectancy features and displays the predicted average life expectancy.
+6. templates - This folder contains the HTML template to allow user to enter life expectancy features and displays the predicted average life expectancy.

 ![](prediction.PNG)